AlexBAV/moderncom/README.md

 *   Supports definition of native C++ classes that implement any number of COM interfaces either directly or through "implementation proxies"
 *   Supports aggregation, objects on stack and singleton objects
 *   Provides interoperability with ATL and serves as a natural upgrade path when upgrading legacy projects that use ATL
-*   Allows classes that implement interfaces to have non-empty constructors
+*   Allows classes that implement interfaces to have non-default constructors
 *   Provides the COM "smart pointer" class, which can also be used independently from the rest of the library
+*   Provides compile-time conversion of string GUIDs to `GUID`, which can be used independently from the rest of the library
 *   Provides various customization points to simplify debugging or extend functionality of the library
 *   Has built-in leak detection mechanism (that can be opted-in per class) to automatically search for leaked COM object references

 ## Requirements

-The library requires C++20 and has been tested Microsoft Visual C++ compiler 19.26.28806.
+The library requires C++20 and has been tested on Microsoft Visual C++ compiler 19.26.28806 (Visual Studio 2019 16.6.5).

-The library is currently Windows and MSVC only.
-Actually, the actual Windows dependency is small and may be removed and ideas behind stable COM ABI may also be used on non-Windows platforms.
-This has not been done (yet?), however.
+See also [FAQ](#faq) section below for more information.

 ## Installation